 Ten states that had so-called “trigger laws” intended to outlaw abortion when and if the Supreme Court reversed Roe, have completely banned the procedure.
 Two more states — Wyoming and Utah — also have trigger laws on the books, but they are tied up in court and abortion remains legal for the time being.

 Indiana and West Virginia became the first states to pass new laws fully banning abortion.
 Other states — including Georgia, historically a hub of abortion access in the South — have enacted six-week bans, essentially allowing abortion only up to two weeks after a missed period.

 On the flip side, some states reacted to Dobbs by enacting measures to protect abortion access.
 Kansas became the first, as 59 percent of voters in August, 2022, rejected a proposed constitutional amendment that would have paved the way for abortion bans.
 Later in the year, voters in Michigan, California and Vermont voted to enshrine abortion rights in their state constitutions.
 In early 2023, the Minnesota legislature became the first to pass a bill, which the governor signed into law, guaranteeing the right to abortion.

 As some states continue to enact restrictions and others work to codify abortion rights, the current landscape is confusing and time-consuming for pregnant people to navigate.
 Our interactive map highlights four main types of abortion restrictions in all 50 states and the District of Columbia, using data from the Guttmacher Institute and the Kaiser Family Foundation.

-These restrictions run the gamut from outright abortion bans to laws that prohibit abortions based on a pregnant person’s reasoning for wanting to end a pregnancy.
-Lawmakers in multiple states also passed legislation making it more difficult to access medication abortions, a safe and highly effective method of termination in early pregnancy, according to the Kaiser Family Foundation.
+These restrictions run the gamut from outright abortion bans to laws that prohibit abortions based on a pregnant person’s reason for wanting to end a pregnancy.
+An estimated one-third of all women of reproductive age live in states where abortion is now banned.

 Roe v.
 Wade